DasLab/DataPrepRibonanzaKaggle2023/README.md

 Scripts and example files

 - Data preparation for Kaggle [Ribonanza competition 2023](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/overview), launched on Sep.
 7, 2023.
-- **Keep confidential until December 2023**.
-This repo will be publicly released after competition end in December 2023
 - Initial repo involves preparation of train_data, test_data (public leaderboard), and small fraction of private leaderboard available at competition start.
-- When Positives240, Positives390, and OneMil-Round2 ('future data') are collected during competition, make sure to **update this repo** to document data prep.
+- When Positives240 and OneMil-Round2 ('future data') were collected during competition, the Google Drive linked below was updated to create new solution files.

 Initial repo prepared on Sep.
 10, 2023.
 Release date: Feb.
 20, 2024